 If you need assistance in finding the right group for your skill level, contact us today.

 The 50+ Winter Games is an annual fundraiser for the Summit Senior Center.
-Last year we raised $18,000 from the games which helped Summit County Seniors.
-The 40th 50+ Winter Games was already held for 2020 (on February 9, 10 and 11).
+The 40th 50+ Winter games was held February 9, 10, & 11, 2020 and over $13,000 was raised to support Summit Seniors and our support of Summit County senior citizens through our grants.
 Learn more about the 50+ Winter Games, sponsorship, and see results and photos for 2020.
+The 2021 50+ Winter Games will be held on February 8, 9 & 10, 2021.
+Because of the pandemic, we expect to have changes to the agenda and events for the 2021 50+ Winter Games, but the full extent is not known yet.
 To volunteer for the 50+ Winter Games, contact Cathy Sapp at email@example.com.

 Wednesdays, 9 a.m.| April – October